parvatijay2901/parvatijay2901/README.md

 - 🔭 Passionate about topics in and around AI.
 - 👯 I’m looking to collaborate on projects that match my current passion.
 - 🌱 2024 goal: Collaborate and work on new projects.
-- 💬 Ask me anything that's genuine; I will surely reply.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=parvatijay2901&theme=vue&hide_border=true)](https://github.com/parvatijay2901/github-readme-stats)